 Okaloosa County DUI Attorney

-We know that a DUI can have lifelong consequences.
+I know that a DUI can have lifelong consequences.
 That is why you need to fight back.
 Your future may depend on the decisions you make now.
-Our clients include military service members, contractors, vacationers, commercial truck drivers, and professionals from all walks of life.
+My clients include military service members, contractors, vacationers, commercial truck drivers, and professionals from all walks of life.
 It doesn’t matter where you come from, or what you do for a living.
-At Flaherty Defense Firm, we believe every client is worth fighting for.
+I believe every client is worth fighting for.

-What will an Okaloosa County DUI lawyer do for me?
+What will an Okaloosa County DUI attorney do for me?

-Anytime a client is accused of DUI, we know that there are short-term and long-term concerns to address.
-Usually, the most urgent short term issue is our client’s ability to drive.
-Long term, the issue is minimizing the lifelong impact that a DUI conviction will have on our clients.
+Anytime a client is accused of DUI, I know there are short term and long term concerns to address.
+Usually, the most urgent short term issue is my client’s ability to drive.
+Long term, the issue is minimizing the lifelong impact a DUI conviction will have on my clients.

-We work to minimize the effect of the Driver’s License Suspension stemming from a DUI arrest.
+I work to minimize the effect of the Driver’s License Suspension stemming from a DUI arrest.
 You only have 10 days from the date of your arrest to request a hearing with the Department of Highway Safety and Motor Vehicles (DHSMV).
 If your license was otherwise valid, by requesting this hearing within 10 days, you will be given a permit that allows you to drive on a limited basis for approximately 6 weeks.
-This buys you time to fight the administrative suspension and allows our team to prepare for the formal hearing.
-When you call us for your free consultation, we will discuss in detail what we will do to fight the DHSMV suspension of your license.
+This buys you time to fight the administrative suspension and allows me to prepare for the formal hearing.
+When you call for your free consultation, we will discuss in detail what I will do to fight the DHSMV suspension of your license.

-There is also a process called “waiver review” that we will discuss.
+There is also a process called waiver of formal review that we will discuss.
 This process allows you to drive for the entirety of your administrative suspension.
-It is only available to first-time offenders who are licensed in Florida.
-There is a fairly complicated application process for this that we will be happy to help you with free of charge if you call us about your DUI case.
+It is only available to first-time offenders.
+There is a fairly complicated application process for this that I will be happy to help you with, free of charge if you call me about your DUI case.

-At Flaherty Defense Firm, we believe that a strong, proactive approach is always the best way to defend a DUI charge.
-We will carefully review all of the evidence against you and creatively look for ways to exclude or suppress evidence that is damaging to your case.
+I believe that a strong, proactive approach is always the best way to defend a DUI charge.
+I will carefully review all of the evidence against you and creatively look for ways to exclude or suppress evidence that is damaging to your case.

-We will carefully review the basis for the police stop, field sobriety testing, breath alcohol testing or refusal, and video evidence to look for flaws or holes in the State’s case.
-Now that most Okaloosa County deputies are wearing body cameras, we are able to closely review law enforcements actions to look for mistakes.
-We know where to look to find the issues that will help you get the best result.
+I will carefully review the basis for the police stop, field sobriety testing, breath alcohol testing or refusal, and video evidence to look for flaws or “holes” in the State’s case.
+Now that most Okaloosa County deputies are wearing body cameras, I am able see what law enforcement did to look for mistakes.
+I know where to look to find the issues that will help you get the best result.

 What if I was in an accident after drinking and driving?

-If you were the driver in an accident, and someone was severely injured or killed, you could be facing felony charges of DUI with Serious Bodily Injury or DUI Manslaughter.
+You can click on the links below for more information, but if you were the driver in an accident, and someone was severely injured or killed, you could be facing felony charges of DUI with Serious Bodily Injury, or DUI Manslaughter.
 Both of these charges require a mandatory felony conviction and prison sentence if you are convicted.

 The State Attorneys and Okaloosa County Sheriff deputies are very well-trained and dedicated to convicting those accused of drunk driving.
 However, remember that an accusation is just that.
 It is not a conviction.
-You need a defense team with the ability to understand complex technical information, as well as medical and scientific information.
+You need a defense attorney with the ability to understand complex technical information, as well as medical and scientific information associated with a DUI accusation.
 Don’t trust your criminal record, your ability to drive, or your freedom to an attorney lacking in DUI experience.
 Don’t sell yourself short.

 The chart below summarizes some of the potential penalties if you are convicted of DUI in the State of Florida: